To keep giving you relevant and timely content, we update our most popular posts. This article was last updated on April 28, 2021.

 Selling an online course requires a bigger list than if you’re selling one-on-one services, so it’s crucial that you have a large enough list to sell to.

 (Not sure how big your list size needs to be to hit your income goals?
-Download my free Email List Calculator.)
+Check out this free email list calculator.)

 Knowing exactly what marketing techniques work for you and your audience

 If you don’t have the right language, creating the right marketing materials to sell your product or program becomes nearly impossible.
 Your sales emails, sales page, and everything you do to promote your offer will fall short.